 Its huge array of products and significant role in clearing trades makes CME Group one of the most important global exchanges for commodities markets.

 CME Group plays a critical role in bringing together individuals, institutions and companies that need to manage risk or seek to profit from taking on risk.

-CME Group offers customers access to trading and/or clearing for nine different categories of products:
+CME Group offers clients access to trading the following categories of products:

 |Category||Products||Trading Platform||Market Facts|